EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 - Strips known rank symbols (◇, ⬖, ◆ and circled digits) and detects a division by matching either the configured `nicknamePrefix` (e.g., `RFT |`) or the division `code` at the start.
 - Extracts a clean base name (e.g., `Sigeth`) and uses it to backfill `preferredName` if it’s missing.
-- If a visible division is detected and the user lacks DivisionMembership, a membership is backfilled for that division.
+- If a division (combat or staff) is detected and the user lacks DivisionMembership, a membership is backfilled for that division.
-- Hidden divisions are respected: if the selected division has `showRank = false`, no nickname change is applied.
+- Hidden divisions are respected: if the selected division has `showRank = false` and is `kind = 'staff'`, we still perform a prefix-only update; otherwise, no nickname change is applied.

 Edge case guards:
 - Avoids accidentally trimming the first character of the base name during parsing.